-To achieve the stronger condition of asymptotic stability in probability, we have the following result. \begin{thm} \cite[Thm.
+To achieve the stronger condition of asymptotic stability in probability, we have the following result. \begin{theorem}[\cite{khasminskii2011stochastic} Thm.
 5.5 and Cor.
-5.1]{khasminskii2011stochastic} For system \eqref{eq:stochastic-dynamics}, suppose that in addition to the existence of a SCLF and a $u$ satisfying Definition \ref{def:stochastic_clf}, $u$ is time-invariant,
+5.1] For system \eqref{eq:stochastic-dynamics}, suppose that in addition to the existence of a SCLF and a $u$ satisfying \cref{def:stochastic_clf}, that $u$ is time-invariant, and

 where $\mu' \in \mathcal{K}$.
-Then, the equilibrium point $x = 0$ is asymptotically stable in probability, and $u$ is an asymptotically stabilizing controller. \end{thm}
+Then, the equilibrium point $x = 0$ is asymptotically stable in probability, and $u$ is an asymptotically stabilizing controller. \end{theorem}